bioidiap/bob.pad.base/doc/pad_intro.rst

    :alt: Four different samples organized to display the different classes of PAD.

    Categorization of samples in terms of biometric recognition and PAD systems.
-   A PAD system makes the distinction between the left samples (`bona-fide`, positives) and the right samples (presentation attack, negatives).
+   A PAD system makes the distinction between the left samples (`bonafide`, positives) and the right samples (`presentation attack`, negatives).
-   A biometric recognition system, genuine samples are the positives, and both types of impostors are the negatives.
+   In a biometric recognition system, genuine samples are the positives, and both types of impostors are the negatives.

 Typical implementations of PAD